metov/metovlogs/readme.md

 # Do some other stuff
 ```

-metovlogs is like [black](https://github.com/psf/black) for logs: You get reasonable behavior by default and no customization beyond that.
+metovlogs is like [black](https://github.com/psf/black) for logs: You get reasonable behavior by default and [minimal customization](doc/tweaks.md).
 This allows you to focus on developing without distraction.
-If you want to tweak your logs, you should use something else.
+If you want to customize your logs more, you should use something else.

 ## Installation